katerina-tziala/budget-manager-ems/README.md

 # ![alt text](https://github.com/katerina-tziala/budget_manager_ems_app/blob/master/src/assets/images/img/logo/android-chrome-72x72.png "budget manager logo")budget_manager_ems_app
 Budget Manager - Expense Monitoring System<br>
 The <i><b>Budget Manager</b></i> application is a fully functional prototype system, with mobile friendly interfaces, that helps users track their personal expenses and stay on budget.
-This app was designed and developed in order to implement and study affective feedback techniques, and as part of the completion of my master thesis with title:
+This app was designed and developed in order to study affective feedback techniques, and as part of the completion of my master thesis with title:
 <h3><i>"Affective system monitoring personal expenses, helping the user to stay on budget"</i></h3><br/>

 Access the app here: